theerapatcha/DTORepository/README.md

     //...
 }
 ```
-In case of your DTO class contains an list of other DTOs.
-That nested DTOs will ignore fields based on the main action.
-For example, consider these requirements:
+In case of your DTO class contains lists of other DTOs as well.
+The fields in that nested DTOs will be ignore based on its main action.
+For example, considering these requirements:
 - When list blogs, the number of posts for that blog are requred to be displayed
 - When list posts, only the topics are required to be dispalyed